 (b) In any war carried out by the Republic, he/she has illegally engaged in a transaction or contacted the enemy or engaged in, or participated in, any action which in his/her knowledge was conducted in such a way as to assist the enemy in the war; or

-(c) Within ten (10) years of registration or naturalization, has been sentenced in any country to imprisonment for a particularly harsh offense or for an offense of moral obscenity, provided that such conviction refers to an offence which is also considered as an offence in the Republic, which is particularly hideous or refers to moral obscenity and which is subject to imprisonment.
+(c) Within ten (10) years of registration or naturalization, has been sentenced in any country to imprisonment for a particularly harsh offence or for an offence of moral obscenity, provided that such conviction refers to an offence which is also considered as an offence in the Republic, which is particularly hideous or refers to moral obscenity and which is subject to imprisonment.

 Moreover, the Council of Ministers may by Order deprive any such citizen of the status of a citizen of the Republic if it is satisfied that the registration or the certificate of naturalization has been obtained by fraud, false representation or concealment of any material fact.